Best Practices for Tealium iQ

 Load utag.js asynchronously

-The best practice is to loading all tags and vendor code asynchronously.
+The best practice is to load all tags and vendor code asynchronously.
 In this method, tags are loaded in parallel to the rest of the page content.
-This means that even if the tag is slow to respond or to load, it will not slow down the rest of the site.
+Even if the tag is slow to respond or to load, it will not slow down the rest of the site.

 Pros | Cons |